-2.3 Forecast verification
+2.2 Forecast verification

 During the verification slots, the forecasts will be verified subjectively against observed high-impact weather as collected in the European Severe Weather Database (ESSL) and against lightning data.
 Areas outside of the lightning detection network will be validated using satellite imagery as a proxy for the occurrence of convection.
-The outcome of the verification procedure is to establish the magnitude of the discrepancies between forecast and observations and to identify possible causes.
+The outcome of the verification procedure is to establish how much forecast and observations differed and to identify possible causes.
 Such causes may be poor guidance by particular data, poor interpretation of the available data or other reasons.

-2.4 Evaluation and reporting
+2.3 Evaluation and reporting

 In the evaluation sessions, the value of the individual products to the forecast will be assessed.
 These assessments result from discussions within the group of participants.
-At 14:15, a plenary discussion will be held.
-In addition, sub-groups of participants may be asked to report on the performance of a particular forecast-supporting product.
+At 14:00, typically, a plenary discussion will be held.
+In addition, participants are asked to report on the performance of a particular forecast-supporting product.
 There are three ways in which the feedback is collected:

-1. Questionnaires
+Questionnaires

 Questionnaires have been developed for each forecast-supporting product, in collaboration with the responsible researcher/developer.
-The answers given to these questions will be filled in during the evaluation session, at least once per group per week, but, if needed, more frequently.
+The answers given to these questions will be filled in during the evaluation session, at least once per group per week, but, preferably even more frequently.
+It is very important to document any feedback.
 The collected answers will be sent to the researcher/developer after the conclusion of the Testbed.

-2. Testbed Blog
+Testbed Blog